 Many human beings have a deep appreciation of natural ecosystems.
-That is apparent in the art, religion, and cultural traditions, as well as in activities such as gardening and pet-keeping, nature photography and film-making, bird feeding and watching, hiking and camping, Eco touring and mountaineering, river-rafting and boating, fishing and hunting, and in a wide range of other activities.
-For many, nature is an unparalleled source of wonderment and inspiration, peace and beauty, fulfillment and rejuvenation.66
+That is apparent in their artistic, religious, and cultural traditions, as well as in activities such as gardening and pet-keeping, nature photography and film-making, bird feeding and watching, hiking and camping, eco -ouring and mountaineering, river-rafting and boating, fishing and hunting, and in a wide range of other activities.
+For many, nature is an unparalleled source of wonderment and inspiration, peace and beauty, fulfillment and rejuvenation.37